atotala/python-hpedockerplugin/README.md

 ## HPE Docker Volume Plugin

-The HPE Docker Volume Plugin is open source software that provides persistent block storage for containerized applications using HPE 3PAR StoreServ Storage.
+The HPE Docker Volume Plugin is open source software that provides persistent block storage for containerized applications using HPE 3PAR StoreServ Storage..

 ## HPE Docker Volume Plugin Overview
 The following diagram illustrates the HPE Docker Volume Plugin configured on multiple hosts in a Docker cluster.
 The plugin is a part of Docker Engine Managed Plugin System.
 See the [quick start instructions](/quick-start/README.md) for details on how to install the plugin.